Summer 2024 Policies

-Students must have a secured opportunity in order to apply for funding.
-Students who have not yet secured an opportunity should submit an intent to apply.
+- Students must have a secured opportunity in order to apply for funding, but students who have not yet secured an opportunity should submit an intent to apply.
 An intent to apply is not required but is encouraged, so we have a sense of how many applicants we may have.
-Also, we will use your intent to apply to send you opportunities based on your interest and provide support to help you with your search.
-We recommend you use Google Chrome to access the form.
+Also, we will use your intent to apply to send you opportunities based on your interests and provide support to help you with your search.
+The link to the form will be available after February 1, 2024.

 - The organization must provide supervision and training.

-- The minimum number of hours for remote opportunities or commuting from home is 80 hours.
+- The minimum number of hours for remote opportunities or commuting from home is 240 hours over a minimum of 6 weeks.

-Requirements for opportunities away from home — in a location that requires moving to another city or not commutable from your home address.
-(COVID-19 college policies will be considered prior to approval):
+- Requirements for opportunities away from home/in a location that requires moving to another city or not commutable from your home address:

 - The organization must provide supervision and training.